vpnipsec

 IPsec VPN remote networks are subject to security policies as follows:

-• In case where the internal network is routed in an IPsec VPN tunnel, remote networks can ping the system’s internal network interface (web network interface in vlan mode) via that that tunnel.
+• In case where the internal network is routed in an IPsec tunnel, remote networks can ping the system’s internal network interface (web network interface in vlan mode) via that that tunnel.

-• In case where the internal network is routed in an IPsec VPN tunnel, remote networks can potentially access the system’s embedded proxy, transparent proxy, DNS server and the antivirus.
+• In case where the internal network is routed in an IPsec tunnel, remote networks can potentially access the system’s embedded proxy, transparent proxy, DNS server and the antivirus.
 Accesses are controlled by the access command (see the the access command for further information).

 • In case where no rule is defined in the vpnipsec firewall rule set, all new connections incoming from the vpnipsec zone and destined to the internal zone (the web zone in vlan mode) are allowed (see the the firewall command for further information).